 Sustainable development will never be possible without the inclusion of people with disabilities.
-Discriminatory policies and barriers put all persons with disabilities poverty and exclusion and are harming national economies and societies as a whole.
-HI aims to make the principle of ‘Leave no-one behind’ a reality for persons with disabilities by promoting their rights as part of the implementation of the Agenda 2030 on Sustainable Development and by ensuring access to services.
+Discriminatory policies and barriers put all people with disabilities poverty and exclusion and are harming national economies and societies as a whole.
+HI aims to make the principle of ‘Leave no-one behind’ a reality for people with disabilities by promoting their rights as part of the implementation of the Agenda 2030 on Sustainable Development and by ensuring access to services.
 As well as holding States accountable on their legal obligations on human right and political commitments with regards to the UNCRPD and the SDGs, we also systematically highlight the need for data disaggregated by disability, gender and age in order to ensure the proper monitoring of progress and to encourage mainstreaming and specific actions to further better inclusion of people with disabilities.

 Access to rehabilitation services for people with disabilities

 15% of the world’s population lives with some form of disability.
 92% of the disease burden in the world is related to causes that require care provision from health professionals combined with physical rehabilitation.
 However, more than 50% of people with disabilities in developing countries have an unmet need for rehabilitation care, due to numerous barriers hindering access to health services, including financial, attitudinal, and physical barriers, as well as the lack of availability of services, of accessible information and of skilled health workers.

 HI presses for a greater recognition of the role of rehabilitation services on the global health and development agenda.
 We advocate universal access to rehabilitation services, which involves considering rehabilitation services across the continuum of care, throughout the person’s life, and across a wide range of health conditions.